-Our two existing certification schemes are very similar in terms of objectives and impact; however, we will publish details on our website outlining what the two seals mean during this transition period.
+Our two existing certification schemes are very similar in terms of objectives and impact; however, we have published details on our website outlining what Rainforest Alliance seal means and how it relates to a product or an ingredient grown on farms certified to either the Rainforest Alliance Sustainable Agriculture Standard or the UTZ Code of Conduct.
 Companies are welcome to link to this page from their own communications to ensure full transparency and disclosure as we move towards our new standard.

 What seal or logo will be used for the new certification program?